USA HEART Project and ‘It’s on Us’ Spring Week of Action

 Selwyn and the HEART Project’s Multidisciplinary Team will support students who want to share their stories anonymously.
 To submit their stories electronically, they should complete this form.

 In addition, students who would like to share their stories at the event can receive support in advance as they prepare their stories by speaking with an advocate.
-Students who want to be connected with an advocate should complete this form.
+Students who want to be connected with an advocate should contact the Rape Crisis Center of Mobile at 251-473-RAPE(7273).

 It’s On Us was founded in 2014 as a White House Initiative to change the culture of campus sexual assault.